CotripperPlatform/CoTrip/client/README.md

 }
 ```

-This is a list of sizes that you can use: xs, sm, lg, 2x - 10x.
+This is a list of sizes that you can use:
+* xs
+* sm
+* lg
+* 2x - 10x

 You can find the list of icons on the [Font Awesome
 website](https://fontawesome.com/).
 Note that you only need to pass in the